-To be consistent with previous impact reports, the energy savings impacts shown in Table 6 are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2015 and operated for an entire year.
-In the first program year, energy savings occur after energy-efficiency measures are installed, and installation occurs over the course of the year.
-Pinnacle does not have data on when each individual installation was completed.
-Thus, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the first program year.
-(The economic impacts shown earlier in this report are based on energy savings that have been adjusted using this implementation adjustment factor.)
+To be consistent with previous impact reports, the energy savings impacts shown in Table 6 are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2017 and operated for an entire year.

 Energy Trust first introduced its energy-efficiency and renewable energy programs in Oregon in 2002.
-Thus, the 2015 program year represents the 14th year of program activity in this state.
-This section of the report looks at the net energy savings and net economic impacts over this 14-year period.
+Thus, the 2017 program year represents the 16th year of program activity in this state.
+This section of the report looks at the cumulative net energy savings and net economic impacts over this 16-year period, and include the following types of impacts: